seniorglez/UdachnyMC/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-This project is planned to be launched in docker with docker-compose but if you don't want to use docker follow [these instructions](/docks/DockerlessBuild.md).
+This project is planned to be launched in docker with docker-compose but if you don't want to use docker figure out how to build this without compose until I update [these instructions](/docks/DockerlessBuild.md).

 ### Prerequisites